james-stevens/dnsflsk/README.md

 $ curl 'http://127.0.0.1:800/dns/api/v1.0/resolv?name=www.google.com'
 ```

-You can also test the container by running `/bin/sh` instead, then running `/app/cmdresolv.py` from the shell.
+You can also test the container by running `/bin/sh` instead, then running `/app/cmdresolv.py -n www.google.com` from the container's shell.
 You can, of course, also (instead) invoke `cmdresolv.py` directly from the `docker run` command.